By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 With wildfire season approaching in California, my thoughts are with my many friends there who have small farms.
 Even if you don’t live in a wildfire zone, if you raise livestock, you need to have a homestead evacuation plan.
-Any place can have a barn fire, a chemical spill, or other environmental emergencies.
+Any place can have a barn fire, a chemical spill, a flood, or other environmental emergencies.

 I’ve written quite a lot about evacuations since my family and I were right on the verge of it during the King Fire.
 Fires can approach shockingly fast, and being ready before there is ever a hint of smoke in the air is the best way to get out quickly when the time is short.

 But things change dramatically when you add a farm or homestead to the mix.
 Suddenly, you have more living creatures in your charge than you do space in the vehicle.
-You absolutely must have a plan in place before a disaster occurs, because if you wait for the evacuation order, you’ve waited too long.
+You absolutely must have a plan in place before a disaster occurs because if you wait for the evacuation order, you’ve waited too long.

 Create a homestead evacuation plan.

 Here are some of the things that I learned about homestead evacuation.
-Use this to create your own plan, because disasters can strike anywhere and we all have different resources, livestock, and circumstances.
+Use this to create your own plan because disasters can strike anywhere and we all have different resources, livestock, and circumstances.

 Be aware of what’s happening nearby.
 When I lived in California, I haunted the local boards that discussed fires and other events.
 I had friends who were former firefighters and subscribed to phone notifications from the local sheriff’s department.
 If there was a fire or mudslide nearby, I knew about it while it was still miles from me.
-That way, I could assess my plan and see if action needed to be taken immediately, or if I just needed to stay on top of the situation.
+That way, I could assess my plan and see if action needed to be taken immediately or if I just needed to stay on top of the situation.

 Figure out where you’ll take your livestock.
 Often, local fairgrounds will open their facilities for farmers to bring evacuated livestock.
 Sometimes veterinarians and kennels will also accept evacuated animals.
 If you are in contact with other farmers, they may be able to make room for your animals.
 I belonged to a local homesteading group at the time, and we all made space for animals, trailers, and RVs if we could to help our friends during fire season.